By Sarthak Verma

 7. “Traded ahead”

-Beating someone to the punch / Trading deviously.
+It essentially means trading deviously by beating somebody to the punch.
 It happens when a specialist trades securities for his or her own firm’s account when there are unexecuted customer orders to buy or sell such securities, which could have been executed at the same price.
-It’s a technical term, yes, but if a Banker 1 is eyeing a girl at the bar and Banker 2 goes and talks to her first…

 8. “Treat me subject”